Cyber2525/Analyst-GPT/README.md

 ⬆️ REASONING mode it's in BETA.
 Now it's significantly less buggy

+‼️ Use "Analyst v2" for claude 3.7 and reasoning version for the claude reasoning. if misusing with other models, you will get ass results

 ⚠️ If it shows a 0% in a analysis, check it again, an isolated 0% might be a file scan bug, try again.
 Double-checking your scans is the best way to avoid these little bugs